airtai/faststream/docs/docs/en/rabbit/ack.md

 ```

 !!! bug
     At the moment, attempts are counted only by the current consumer.
-If the message goes to another consumer, it have an own counter.
+If the message goes to another consumer, it will have its own counter.
     Subsequently, this logic will be reworked.

 !!! tip
-    At more complex error handling cases you can use [tenacity](https://tenacity.readthedocs.io/en/latest/){.external-link target="_blank"}
+    For more complex error handling cases you can use [tenacity](https://tenacity.readthedocs.io/en/latest/){.external-link target="_blank"}

 ## Manual Ack

-If you want to *ack* message manually, you can get access direct to the message object via the [Context](../getting-started/context/existed.md){.internal-link} and call the method.
+If you want to *ack* message manually, you can get access directy to the message object via the [Context](../getting-started/context/existed.md){.internal-link} and call the method.

 ```python
 from faststream.rabbit import RabbitMessage